apache/cordova-docs/docs/en/edge/cordova/events/events.pause.md

 pause
 ===========

-This is an event that fires when a Cordova application is put into the background.
+This event fires when a Cordova application is put into the background.

     document.addEventListener("pause", yourCallbackFunction, false);

 Details
 -------

 Cordova consists of two code bases: native and JavaScript.
 While the native code puts the application into the background the pause event is fired.

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.
+Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.

 Supported Platforms
 -------------------